jodawill/same/README.md

 To save the game, type ':w'.
 Games are stored in '~/.same/NAME.sav'.
 To open a saved game, type ':e'.
 Both of these commands may preceed a game name.

 To play on easy mode, type ':easy'.
 To go back to hard mode, type ':hard'.
 There is also a special "god" mode to fill the board with one type of block, mainly for debugging purposes.
+While in god mode, press ~ to add points.
 To enable, type ':god'.

 To resize the board, use ':seth n' and ':setw n'.